HAG87/atelierbump-site/_docs/02-changelog.md

 * Improved refRotation tool.
 * General optimizations.
+* Improved paneling tool and 2D array tool: the operation area is now easier to orient:
+  * A rectangular area to operate will be delimited:
+     1. Base point
+     2. Second point will determine the height and alignment of the rectangle.
+Press **<mark>SHIFT</mark>** for orthogonal tracking.
+     3. Third and last point sets the width.
+Keep pressed **<mark>SHIFT</mark>** to invert the up-direction.
+  * Added two parameters in the dialog, to rotate the panels:
+    * pre-adjust object: When using an existing object as panel source, sometimes the orientation will not be as expected, since the objects axes are not aligned to the operation matrix.
+Use this parameter to rotate the object tu the correct orientation.
+    * adjust: Apply a rotation to each panel after the creation.
+Use this parameter to fix transposed height caused by an inverted matrix.

 ### Fixes

 * Material Replacer tool was not working
 * Fixed the configuration, some settings where not saved
+* Fixed UI scaling problems in some tools (pattern array)

 ## Version 2.9.4.3